1. What is it?

 5. Number of results and order of results (search tips)

-6. Results , they appear if you have done a simple or advanced search; or if you have selected any filter from the filter bar.
+6. Results , appear if you have done a simple or advanced search; or if you have selected a filter from the filter bar.

-When you select a service or a Results procedure, you will see:
+When you select a service or procedure from Results , you will see:

 • The service sheet